For Intelligent and Higher Spectrum Efficiency: A Variable Packing Ratio Transmission System Based on

-Fortunately, Mazo \cite{mazo1975faster} has proved that the FTN signaling can improve as high as 25\% transmission rate than the conventional Nyquist-criterion communication scheme in the additive white Gaussian noise (AWGN) channel with no loss of BER performance and any extra spectrum consuming, which is known as \emph{the Mazo limit}.
+Mazo \cite{mazo1975faster} has proved that the FTN signaling can improve nearly 25\% rate than the conventional Nyquist-criterion communications in the additive white Gaussian noise (AWGN) channel without loss of bit error rate (BER) performance, which is known as \emph{the Mazo limit}.

-Nowadays, a lot of researches have been conducted on signal detection for FTN signaling.
-And similar to conventional equalizers to eliminate the ISI from channels, the detection for FTN signaling contains time-domain and frequency-domain algorithms.
-Among time-domain detections, \cite{liveris2003exploiting} and \cite{anderson2009new} employ the Viterbi algorithm where FTN signaling is considered as a special type of convolutional code.
-In \cite{bedeer2017very}, a very low-complexity symbol-by-symbol detection with near-optimal BER performance is developed.
-The combination of DL and FTN detection is studied in \cite{song2020dl} where two DL-based FTN receiver designs are proposed.
-Meanwhile, there are also a number of papers focusing on the frequency-domain detections.
-Reference \cite{sugiura2013frequency} applies the minimum mean square error (MMSE) criterion and proposes a frequency-domain equalizer for FTN signaling.
-Reference \cite{ishihara2016frequency} further considers channel estimation and develops an iterative detection algorithm.